rithik-sandron/zro.earth/_posts/dev/java-part-2.md

 Integer i = new Integer(10);
 int number = i;
 ```
-here wrapper is converting automativally to a primitive.
+here wrapper is converting automatically to a primitive.
 Internally
 `i.intValue()` is what JVM runs to auto unbox.

 ## Wrappers are Immutable
 When arithmetic operations are performed on primitive types, they yield a new value.
 By Nature primitive types are **Pass by value** and they are immutable.
-To replicate the behavior, Wrappers of the primitive are also immutable.
+To replicate the behaviour, Wrappers of the primitive are also immutable.
 So when an arithmetic operation is performed on a wrapper, a new object is returned, existing objects are not modified. **Wrappers are also pass by value in nature**.

 will cover
 - static keyword